 B.A., Bard College.
 Studies at School of Jazz, Lenox, Mass., Columbia University.
 Composition and improvisation with Ray Cassarino, Oscar Peterson, Willis Laurence James, William Russo, Gunther Schuller, Mal Waldron, Mary Lou Williams, Kate Wolff.
 Recordings on Soul Note, Owl, Horo, Crest, RCA, Arista.

-The Ran Blake collection consists of approximately twelve record cartons
+The Ran Blake Papers consist of approximately twelve record cartons

 This collection was given to the NEC Archives in several installments during the years 2007-2008.